Title 32: Taxation and Finance

 (2) In his or her discretion, conduct a continuing post audit of all disbursements made through the Office of the Commissioner of Finance and Management or the Office of the State Treasurer, including disbursements to a municipality, school supervisory union, school district, or county.

 (4) From time to time, as audits are completed, report his or her audit findings first to the Speaker of the House of Representatives and the President Pro Tempore of the Senate, then to the Governor, the Secretary of Administration, the Commissioner of Finance and Management, and the head of the department, institution, or agency covered by the report.
-The audit reports shall be public records and 10 copies of each report shall be furnished to and kept in the State Library for public use.
+The audit reports shall be public records and a copy of each report shall be furnished to and kept in the State Library for public use.
+Draft audit reports, working papers, correspondence, and other materials relied on by the Auditor of Accounts to produce the draft audit report shall be confidential and exempt from public inspection and copying under the Public Records Act until the audit is completed, but shall be provided to the audited entity upon request unless the record is exempt from public inspection and copying under another provision of law.
+Draft audit reports, working papers, correspondence, and other materials received by an audited entity prior to completion of the audit shall remain confidential until completion of the audit, and shall not be further disclosed by the audited entity until completion of the audit.

 (5) Make special audits of any department, institution, and agency as the governor may from time to time require.